soohoo05/Computer-Parts-API/README.md

 This is a Crowdsourced API that hosts information regarding computer parts.

-The url you can make requests on is the following :TBD
+The url you can make requests on is the following :https://comppartsapi.herokuapp.com/

 ----------------------